'Great Rock'n'Roll Shows... And Lots Of Facial Hair

 "Ooooh, I dunno though," grins Danny, responding to Gaz's suggestion as they pose for pics by the city's famous cathedral.
 "I'm not sure I could even get it up in this weather!"

-"We could always grab a passing Fraulein or two," smirks Gaz, wrapping his bassist and drummer in his enormous coat to warm them up "I'm joking of course," he says in our direction, before Danny adds, "We've all got lovely ladies back home" Fair enough, but if you don`t shag around like filthy beasts on tour, what do you do to keep yourselves occupied?
+"We could always grab a passing Fraulein or two," smirks Gaz, wrapping his bassist and drummer in his enormous coat to warm them up "I'm joking of course," he says in our direction, before Danny adds, "We've all got lovely ladies back home" Fair enough, but if you don`t shag around like filthy beasts on tour, what

 "Ooooh," ponders Mickey "Crosswords, watch videos, go sightseeing, drink, have a nice meal.
 Or go back to bed!"